Medically Reviewed By: Aaron Horn, LMFT, MA

 Did you know that there are different kinds of Schizophrenia?
 You may have heard of Paranoid Schizophrenia, but there is more than one type of condition.
 There are five different kinds of Schizophrenia: Catatonic, Disorganized, Paranoid, Residual, and Undifferentiated.
-People with Schizophrenia experience various symptoms, and it doesn’t look the same on any one individual.
+People with Schizophrenia experience various symptoms, and it doesn’t always look the same for every individual.

 What are the symptoms of Schizophrenia?